-$\rightarrow$ Note: If it is not possible to install the motor block beneath the waterline, it is recommended to install the optional booster pump.
+\rightarrow Note : If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump.

-- > Composed of the 120 or 230 Volts motor.
+- > Composed of the 230 or 120 Volt motor.

 - > Must be installed in a ventilated space.

-- > A circuit breaker is provided.
+- > A fuse holder is provided.